Aditzadok/dataexplorer-docs/data-explorer/kusto/query/tutorial-archive-Adi-test.md

 ## Join data types

-How would you find two specific event types and in which state each of them happened?
+Joining data types can help you find two specific event types and the states in which each of them occurred.

 You can pull storm events with the first `EventType` and the second `EventType`, and then join the two sets on `State`: